rarquiza/GettingandCleaningDataCourseProject/CodeBook.md

 4. Merged the rows of the test and train measurements data frames using rbind function.

-5. Selected the means and standard deviations columns using the dplyr package select function.
+5. Selected the mean and standard deviation columns using the dplyr package select function and regular expression functionality..

 6. Extracted the specified independent tidy dataset using the sqldf package SQL interface to group the data by activity and subject